ansost/CaSpaSyn/README.md

 [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/)

-# CaSpaSyn - Results from fieldwork about the syntax of Catalan and Castilian
+# CaSpaSyn - Results from fieldwork on the syntax of Catalan and Castilian
   by
     <a href="https://orcid.org/0000-0002-6374-1506">Niklas N. Wiskandt</a>
     ·